maneloudjida/SYSC4806_Amazin_bookstore/README.md

 *Mohammad Goolam Dustagheer*

--Implementation of the search bar
+1.Implementation of the search bar
+2. Add some CSS features

 *Tareq Hanafi*

--Implementation of the login and sign up pages.
+1.Implementation of the login and sign up pages.
--complete the implementation of the login and sign up pages
+2.complete the implementation of the login and sign up pages

 *Nnamdi Okwechime*
--implementation of add cart feature
+1.implementation of add cart feature
--Implementation of cartController & CartView.
+2.Implementation of cartController & CartView.

 *Manel Oudjida (100945382)*
-- implementation of forget password, CSS and project documentation and UML class diagram.
+1. implementation of forget password, CSS and project documentation and UML class diagram.
-- implementation of the forget password & reset password
+2. implementation of the forget password & reset password

 *Kyle Smith*
 1. Implementation of the add book page and added some functionality to the view book page.